Founding Investors

 Jeff’s partner Kim Seashore is a math professor at San Francisco State University.
 Together they’ve enjoyed living in a cohousing community and raising two young men in Berkeley.

-Joanne Karchmer has worked at the intersection of human services and public policy for more than two decades.
-Most recently, she served as Oakland Mayor Libby Schaaf’s Deputy Chief of Staff, where she directed local, state, and federal legislative affairs and was the Mayor’s senior policy advisor focused on Oakland’s response to homelessness and on immigrants’ rights issues.
-Prior to that she worked for the Port of Oakland in intergovernmental affairs and in Oakland city government as a policy aide and advisor to former Councilmember Pat Kernighan.
+Karchmer has worked at the intersection of human services and public policy for more than two decades.
+Before joining All Home, she served as former Oakland Mayor Libby Schaaf’s Deputy Chief of Staff, where she directed local, state, and federal legislative affairs and was the Mayor’s senior policy advisor focused on Oakland’s response to homelessness as well as on housing and immigrants’ rights issues.
+Prior to that she worked for the Port of Oakland in intergovernmental affairs and in Oakland city government as a City Council district policy aide and senior advisor.

 Ken has more than 30 years of experience related to housing, land use, and transportation planning.
 Ken Kirkey leads the Regional Impact Council, All Home’s regional roundtable of leaders and stakeholders tackling housing insecurity and homelessness.